AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

    * **Manager:** You can choose any one of the managers based on hierarchy.
 For some managers, there can be subordinate managers and multiple employees reporting to each subordinate manager.
    * **Profile:** Choose the designation of your employee.
 It would help in viewing reports of employees based on their profile/designation.
 For example, computer scientist, engineer.
    * **User Group:** Choose the user group based on which you want to filter the reports.
-Captivate Prime fetches the user groups defined for your account from Users feature.
+Learning Manager fetches the user groups defined for your account from Users feature.
    * **Content:** You can filter your report based on any course by choosing them from the drop-down.

    Expand this section and choose the required filters.